 Under 12 months

-Yes they should continue on their hypoallergenic formula.
-If your baby gets to 12 months and can’t tolerate cow’s milk to drink then you can start to move them to fortified plant milk.
-See my post on Instagram here on the best ones out there.
+Yes, they should continue on their formula.
+If your baby gets to 12 months and can’t tolerate fresh milk to drink then you can start to introduce a fortified plant-based alternative.
+See my blog post on plant based milk for toddlers for more support.

-Your baby is fine to continue with their hypoallergenic formula up until around 18 months.
-After 18 months, I’d advise you to move them to fortified plant milk if they still can’t tolerate whole cows milk to drink.
+Your baby is fine to continue with their infant formula up until around 18 months.
+After 18 months, I’d advise you to move them to milk alternatives if they still can’t tolerate fresh cow’s milk to drink.

 Does my baby need a multivitamin if they take hypoallergenic formula?

 If your baby is having less than 500mls (16oz) of hypoallergenic formula then yes they will need a multivitamin containing Vitamins A, C & D (10mcg).
 If they are having more than this then they don’t need a multivitamin as their formula is providing all that they need.

 My baby isn’t tolerating any foods, what can I do?